jacobcyl/Aliyun-oss-storage/readme.md

         ...
     ]
 ```
-then set the default driver in app/filesystems.php:
+Then set the default driver in app/filesystems.php:
 ```php
     'default' => 'oss',
 ```
-Ok, you are finish to configure.
+Ok, well!
+You are finish to configure.
 Just feel free to use Aliyun OSS like Storage!

 ##Usage
 See [Larave doc for Storage](https://laravel.com/docs/5.2/filesystem#custom-filesystems)